πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Dispatch tables

-Use a function-pointer array instead of a big switch for clean, data-driven code:
+Instead of a big switch, use an array of function pointers for clean, data-driven code:

 #include <stdio.h>